Post may contain affiliate links.

 Place the strips of chicken in a large bowl with a lid.

-Add the lime juice, zest and fajita seasoning to the bowl and toss to coat every strip of chicken.
+Add the lime juice, zest and fajita or Southwestern seasoning to the bowl and toss to coat every strip of chicken.

 Put the lid on your bowl and place it in the fridge until you’re ready to cook fajitas.

 Cook the Chicken and Prep Veggies for Serving